BUSRACERCER/Spring-MVC-JPA-Product-Management-App/README.md

 # Spring-Product-Management-App
 <p>
-It allows a business to interact with all relevant users by adding, deleting and updating users under administrator control.
-It is an application that enables the personnel to use the ability to upload, delete and list product information, product images, and product information as a dynamic service.
+In the product management application, after saving the user's entry in a business, it is possible to switch to the product table.
+It is possible to delete, undo, update any product from the product lists.
+Pictures can be added according to the ID of the products.
+It offers all these processes with a dynamic service related to each other.

-JAVA, SPRING BOOT, THYMELEAF,HTML 5,CSS,MYSQL technologies are used in the application.
+JAVA, SPRING BOOT, MYSQL, THYMELEAF,HTML 5,CSS,BOOTSTRAP technologies are used in the application.
 </p>

 # Software Versions: